Go into the operating room with greater confidence

 Compatible with our proprietary technology Sim&Size™.

-Placing the clinicians in a real-life situation in their own environment, Sim&Train helps to practice their surgical approach and to experience the ease of using Sim&Size™ during an operation.
+By placing clinicians in conditions representing real life situations, Sim&Train helps in practicing surgical approach and to experience the ease of using Sim&Size™ during an operation.

-An innovative body-like station which simulates a real-life specific neurovascular anatomy for brain aneurysm treatment.
+An innovative body-like station which replicates patient anatomy and their brain aneurysm for better treatment.

 Use in Cath-lab and non-sterile laboratory environment.